What’s the secret behind our long lasting furniture?

 Come to think of it, I’m writing this article while sitting at a lustrous solid hardwood desk that my father built in his high school woodworking class back in 1960…nearly 60 years ago!

 At this rate, my two year old daughter will take it with her when she grows up and moves out.

 That’s the kind of sustainability I’m talking about.

 And it’s one reason why we build such durable hardwood furniture.
 Durability is the very cornerstone of our sustainability practice.

-Here's another compelling example.
+Here’s another compelling example of long lasting furniture.

 We still have furniture in heavy rotation at the University of Maryland that we installed 35 years ago.
 It looks great and functions perfectly.
 But the story doesn’t stop there.

 Soon after the installation at UMD, DCI founder Henry Kober gave his sister a UMD study desk for her daughter.
 Eventually, said daughter went to college, then med school, and now she’s a Doctor.

 She passed the desk on to her own daughter who recently graduated college.
 It has since gone to one of the younger cousins who uses it today.